kakpalu/EventScheduler/ReadMe.md

 Command-line interface (CLI) or script execution environment

 ## Usage
-Run the Script: Execute the script using Python:
+Run the Script: Execute the script using Python in the project root directory:
 ```bash
 python entry.py
 ```